Summer semester 2022: First EuroTeQ Collider at TUM

 What is the Waste Challenge?

-Starting off as a subdivision of studen initiative Plant a Seed, we have develpoed an innovative vertical farm setup and came up with a strategy towards a more sustainable future.
-Our first step will be building our module on TUM Garching campus, where students will be able to learn more about urban farming and possibly even conduct their own research.
-From there, we would like to introduce our concept to larger urban communities and influence policy making to achieve food security, while rationally utilizing the resources.
+Starting as a subdivision of the student initiative Plant a Seed, we have developed an innovative vertical farm setup and devised a strategy towards a more sustainable future.
+Our first step will be to build our module on the TUM Garching campus, where students will learn more about urban farming and may even conduct their own research.
+From there, we would like to introduce our concept to larger urban communities and influence policy-making to achieve food security, while rationally utilizing the resources.

 Challenge Collaborator and Mentor: